Pierre-Lannoy/wp-sessions/readme.txt

 Anyway, I'll be glad to help you if you encounter issues when using this plugin.
 Just use the support section of this plugin page.

+= Privacy =

+This plugin, as any piece of software, is neither compliant nor non-compliant with privacy laws and regulations.
+It is your responsibility to use it - by activating the corresponding options or services - with respect for the personal data of your users and applicable laws.

+This plugin doesn't set any cookie in the user's browser.

+This plugin may handle personally identifiable information (PII).
+If the GDPR or CCPA or similar regulation applies to your case, you must adapt your processes (consent management, security measure, treatment register, etc.).

 = Donation =

 If you like this plugin or find it useful and want to thank me for the work done, please consider making a donation to [La Quadrature Du Net](https://www.laquadrature.net/en) or the [Electronic Frontier Foundation](https://www.eff.org/) which are advocacy groups defending the rights and freedoms of citizens on the Internet.
 By supporting them, you help the daily actions they perform to defend our fundamental freedoms!